rossmann-engineering/eeip.py/README.md

 - Object Library with CIP-Definined Objects
 - Provides a simple way to access Ethernet/IP Devices without special knowledge about Ethernet/IP.
 Only few lines of code are required
-- Can also be used for LabView integration

 Visit www.eeip-library.de for more informations and Codesamples